 The life you endured will not be in vain, Hanako.
 We will continue to fight for the welfare of all elephants in captivity.

 We loved you so but feel a peace that now your soul is free.

 See Also: Photos of Hanako released by Tokyo-Zoo.net

 Watch YouTube Video: Ulara’s Campaign For Hanako / Ulara Nakagawa & Carol Buckley Visit Hanako in Japan

-Note: AbZOOlutely Not** or The Controversy of Zoos & Others Keeping Elephants in Captivity (**A disclaimer about this category.
-While there are some Zoos that demonstrate exemplary methods of elephant care, unfortunately, they do not represent the “lion’s share”.)
+** RE: the Category AbZOOlutely Not** or The Controversy of Zoos & Others Keeping Elephants in Captivity.
+While there are some Zoos & others that demonstrate exemplary methods of elephant care, unfortunately, they do not represent the “lion’s share”.